DonatoM/To-Do/to-do/README.md

-Basic CRUD application in which users are able to create as many to-do lists as they wish.
+Basic CRUD application in which users are able to create multiple to-do lists and include as many tasks as the user would like within those lists.

+Requirements:

+    (1) Node.js
+    (2) MongoDB

 To run the application: